JohnScience/rust_java_lib_host_example/README.md

 // ...
 ```

 - I found that `cargo expand` was *very* long, so I used `cargo expand > output.txt` to see the output.
-Among with other files, I also added `output.txt` to the `.gitignore` file to avoid commiting the file it accidentally.
+Among with other files, I also added `output.txt` to the `.gitignore` file to avoid commiting the file accidentally.
 In my case, the file was 7,995 lines long.
 - I had to slightly alter the `lib/build.gradle`.

 Between the